 - The Yin Wood 乙木 technically represents his wife, but it is extremely weak and it doesn’t help that there are combinations in the Stems and Branches which make exacerbate this.

-- This is no doubt a low-quality Category 4 chart because his natal chart does not have the critical elements needed to bring out the best in Yang Metal.
-On top of that, this person’s 10-Year Elemental Phases (大运) is not on his side as well.
+- This is undoubtedly a low-quality Category 4 chart because his natal chart does not have the critical elements needed to bring out the best in Yang Metal.
+On top of that, this person’s 10-Year Elemental Phases (大运) is also not on his side.
 What this means that not only is this person born with character flaws, he’s the incorrigible type that is not growing or developing as a person by virtue of his negative 10-year Elemental Phases (大运)。

 I’m sure you’ll agree with me that the harm doesn’t come from this person having some magical aura that sucks away someone’s good ‘luck’.
 Common sense tells you that a cheater and gambler has character flaws that will only harm his wife and family.

-The Saying That “Who We End Up WIth Is Fated” Is True
+The Saying “Who We End Up With Is Fated” Is True

-This is where Perspective 2 comes in – which is that the chart shows us the kind of person we eventually end up with.
+This is where Perspective 2 comes in – the chart shows us the kind of person we eventually end up with.

-As mentioned, Wood is an extremely important element for the chart above.
-However, you can clearly tell that the Wood element is close to having absolutely no support and is even being harmed as well, especially when the above chart-holder entered into his Metal 10-Year Phases 乙酉 and 甲申。
+As mentioned, Wood is a critical element in the chart above.
+However, you can tell that the Wood element is close to having absolutely no support and is even being harmed as well, especially when the above chart-holder entered into his Metal 10-Year Phases 乙酉 and 甲申。

 So, Which Perspective Do We Use When We Look At A Chart?